tjdraper/marksmin/README.md

 # Marksmin 1.1.2

 Marksmin will minify the output of your ExpressionEngine templates.
-This is extrememly useful if you need to count on minified output for inline block elements in your CSS, and can save your end users a few bytes in the process.
+This is extremely useful if you need to count on minified output for inline block elements in your CSS, and can save your end users a few bytes in the process.
 This extension uses the [Minify](https://code.google.com/p/minify/) library.

-To use, just enable the extenstion, and place the following items in your EE config file.
+To use, just enable the extenstion, and place the following parameters in your EE config file.

 	$config['marksmin_enabled'] = true;
 	$config['marksmin_xhtml'] = false; // Set to true if you're living in the past